starlightromero/the-bank-authenticated/README.md

-# The Bank
+# The Bank Authenticated

-A Flask API with a vanilla JS front-end
+A Flask API with a vanilla JS front-end and authentication tokens